By · Co-Founder · 17 min read · Updated

 What to Look for in the Replacement System?

-Small hospitals exiting UKG consistently make the same mistake in selecting a replacement: they evaluate the feature list and discount the implementation experience.
+Small hospitals exiting UKG often make the same mistake in selecting a replacement: they evaluate the feature list and discount the implementation experience.
 A system with fewer features that takes 5 days to implement is better for a 25-bed CAH than a system with more features that takes 6 months.

 The evaluation criteria that matter most for a CAH replacement: